Now in early access

 Close financing

 Your project finance underwriters see the cash-flow shape they already know.
 The lender's checklist is met by construction.
-As insurers bind capacity-floor warranties on RETs in your portfolio, your weighted cost of capital drops.

 OEMs with Battery Inventory